 I like to have a spare battery fully charged and on hand.
 When I get motivated to vacuum the whole house I like to use the lighter Dyson V6 rather than the heavy Kirby vacuum cleaner we have.
 I need the extra power and run time with the extra battery and to change it out is only a 10-second job.

-Don’t get me wrong the Kirby does a wonderful job and is very powerful, but going upstairs is a pain.
+Don’t get me wrong the Kirby vacuum does a wonderful job and is very powerful, but going upstairs is a pain.
 The V6 hand stick is so much better.

 Remember to always clean your electric-powered Dyson V6 rotating head from hair tangles.
 Your Dyson V6 will last many years and with just a little tender loving care.
 It will also save your pocket dollars from having to buy a new V6 motorized slim vacuum head.

 Drop us a comment if you have any tricks or tips on how to clean your brush head fast.